 offered to host Catch a Star on her domain, pausedlife.com.
 I rescued my files from the good old wayback machine, and I've been happily hosted by Joanna ever since.
 For a long time I kept my old layout from catch-a-star.net:

 I loved the colour scheme of that layout, I'd made little matching titles for every page, I had rollover effects so the navigation stars would light up when you hovered over them and thought it looked really cute.
 But the layout itself was a bit of an embarrassment, it was plain and the bunnies were badly shaded.
 After getting bored of pixeling for a couple more years and then returning in 2017, I decided to make a new layout.
-Cazville took a while to make, and the perspective is kinda messed up, but I'm really happy with it.
+Cazville took a while to make, my coding is still pretty terrible, and the perspective on the buildings and whatnot is kinda messed up, but I'm really happy with it.

-Unfortunately the pixel website community was pretty much completely dead by 2015, most people seem to use things like Tumblr and DeviantArt to display their art rather than making personal websites now.
+Unfortunately our little pixel website community was pretty much gone by 2015, most people seem to use things like Tumblr and DeviantArt to display their art rather than making personal websites now.
 It was really fun while it lasted, and a nice friendly place to escape to and I'll always remember it and all of the lovely people I met through it.
-There are still a few cutesy-style pixel websites around though, you can find some of them on my Links Out
+There are still a few kawaii-style pixel websites around though, you can find some of them on my Links Out